 - Images: uploaded images may not have text alternatives because we cannot ensure the quality of contributions.
 This doesn’t meet WCAG 2.1 success criterion 1.1.1 (non-text content).
 We monitor images and typically repair issues within 10 working days.
-Please use the ‘something wrong with this page’ option if you encounter an issue.
+Please email email@example.com

 - PDF documents: might not be suitable with current assistive technologies because they were not formatted correctly to support accessibility.
 We aim to reformat documents to new formats upon request within 10 working days.
 Please contact firstname.lastname@example.org for support.

 - Our forms are built and hosted through third party software and ‘skinned’ to look like our website.
 This doesn’t meet WCAG 2.1 success criterion 1.3.1 (information and relationships).

 - Some table heading cells do not include scope.
 This doesn’t meet the WCAG 2.1 success criterion 1.3.1 (information and relationships).
 We are working to add scope manually to tables and convert tables into bullet lists where applicable.

 - Slider controls do not change appearance when selected using a keyboard.
 This doesn’t meet the WCAG 1.2 success criterion 2.4.7 (Focus visible)